 I am by no-means a professional photographer.
 Although, just to get in the more closely guarded press event, I have been known to slap an old 500 series Hassleblad around my neck with a Sharpie’d “PRESS” scribbled on a piece of paper taped to my hat.
 I do, however, like taking pictures of the great outdoors.
 While I may not have a photographer’s wealth of professional grade knowledge and equipment at my disposal, I do know what I like and what looks good.
+If you take a look at the Nikon Coolpix p100 review you can see that I also know a good camera when I see it.

 The new Nikon 1 tech on the V1 allows all sorts of cools things.
 There is the ability to snap photos while video recording, a new system for interchangeable lens, advanced noise reduction, auto focus paired with super fast shoot speeds and GPS functionality to add location based info to your photos.